certara/pyDarwin/docs/Example6.rst

 In either case, the folder names are given in the initial and final output to facilitate finding the files and debugging.

-The options file is given here:
+The options file looks like:

 ::